 Familiarity with the biophysical sciences is desirable, as is experience with graduate supervision.
 Researchers who work on the behavioural dimensions of sustainability, including the structural aspects of environmental problems and the roles of norms, perceptions of risk and conflict, and how environmental problems come to be defined within society will be favoured.

 The successful candidate will be appointed to a tenure-track position in the School of Environment and Sustainability.
 In addition to the tenure track appointment, there is also a possibility to hire a 5-year term appointment out of this search.
 Review of applications will begin September 11, 2015, and continue until a suitable candidate is identified.
 Salary bands for this post are as follows: Assistant Professor - $90,796 to $109,108.
 Relocation assistance is available for applicants from outside of Saskatchewan.
 This position comes with a comprehensive benefits package which includes pension plan, life insurance (compulsory and voluntary), academic long-term disability, sick leave, travel insurance, death benefit, dental plan, extended health and vision care plan, employee assistance program, and flexible health and wellness spending program.

 For information about the University of Saskatchewan, visit www.usask.ca.
 For information about the School of Environment and Sustainability, visit www.usask.ca/sens.
-For more information about academic programming appointments at the University of Saskatchewan, please contact the secretary to the search committee.

 The University of Saskatchewan is strongly committed to a diverse and inclusive workplace that empowers all employees to reach their full potential.
 All members of the university community share a responsibility for developing and maintaining an environment in which differences are valued and inclusiveness is practiced.
 The university welcomes applications from those who will contribute to the diversity of our community.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.